 Before we explain what is bail bondsman and bail bond agent?
-It is important to explain what is bail bond?
+How do bail bonds work?
+It is important to explain what is the bail bond?

 In this process defendant’s family or friend or professional bail bond agent (often called bail agent) execute a document towards the court.
-In this document bail bond agent promises to forfeit fixed amount determined by the court if defendant does not return on fixed time and date.
+In this document bail bond agent promises to forfeit a fixed amount determined by the court if the defendant does not return on a fixed time and date.

 History of Bail Bond System

-The root of bail bond system can be traced back to common law in England.
-In 13th century posting money or property is used in exchanged for the release of accused pending trial.
+The root of the bail bond system can be traced back to common law in England.
+In the 13th-century posting money or property is used in exchange for the release of accused pending trial.

-But modern bail bond practice flourished exclusively in United States and Philippines.
+But modern bail bond practice flourished exclusively in the United States and the Philippines.
 In other countries of the world, the practice of commercial bail bond and bounty hunting is illegal.
-In U.S., the first bail bond business was established in 1898 in San Francisco.
+In the U.S., the first bail bond business was established in 1898 in San Francisco.

 Comprehensive Crime Control Act of 1984 also control the practice of bail bond and lastly the Uniform Criminal Extradition Act is also relevant in this regard.

 Bail Bondsman Make Strict Agreements With clients